simondiep/quiplash-js/README.md

 ## How to Start Local Server

-- Build your React app
-- `npm run build`
-- Start your server
 - `npm start`

-Note: Remember to build your web code.
-The webpack-dev-server content does not get hosted by node.
+Note: The React web app needs to get built, whereas the node server does not.

 ## Directory Structure